 If we are to believe this epitaph, poor Herman had a greedy, mean wife who took all his money, tried to poison him, and literally left him in the dark.
-As it turns out, Herman was not really buried here, according the Find A Grave website.
-He owned a cemetery plot in this spot at the Beth David Memorial Gardens, and after he died someone felt compelled to spend the money for this stone and had this erected, although his body was placed elsewhere.
-Also, according to Findagrave, his wife requested that his empty plot be sold back to the cemetery and to have the stone taken down.
-And it was – but not before this photograph was well-circulated across the Internet.
+As it turns out, according to the Find A Grave website, Herman was not really buried here.
+Supposedly, he owned a cemetery plot in this spot at the Beth David Memorial Gardens, and after he died, someone felt compelled to spend the money for this stone and erected it here.
+Herman’s body actually lies elsewhere.
+Also according to Findagrave, his wife sold the empty plot back to the cemetery and they took the stone down, as she requested.
+But this photograph was already well-circulated across the Internet.
 This creepy grave no longer exists.

 10. Timothy Clark Smith

 This is probably the most elaborate of our creepy graves.
 During the eighteenth and nineteenth centuries, a widespread fear (called taphephobia) of being buried alive surfaced in western society.
 The actual medical term is called taphephobia.
 This fear correlated with cholera outbreaks and rampant reports by doctors of victims coming back to life after a doctor had pronounced them dead.
 Stories of people found in their graves after they tried to claw and scratch their way out fueled this fear even more.
 Edgar Allen Poe also published a book in 1844 about victims of premature burial.